stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/05-rerun-rhamt.md

 Then [reload the report web page](https://[[HOST_SUBDOMAIN]]-9000-[[KATACODA_HOST]].environments.katacoda.com/)

-Click on the **Issues** tab and ensure that all of the Weblogic-specific issues are gone!
+And verify that it now reports 0 Story Points:

 You have successfully migrated this app to JBoss EAP, congratulations!

 ![Issues](../../assets/moving-existing-apps/project-issues-story.png)